umohm1/the-diy-life/README.md

 ## Installation

 1. Clone The DIY Life to your local computer
-2. Run `bundle install` for necessary gem Installation
+2. Run `bundle install` for necessary gem installation
-3. Run `rails s` to start the server by navigating to the provided IP address
+3. Run `rails s` to start the server and navigate to the provided IP address

-##Contribution
+## Contribution

 Bug reports and pull requests are welcome on GitHub at https://github.com/umohm1/the-diy-life.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

-##License
+## License

 The gem is available as open source under the terms of the MIT License.